NixOS/nix/doc/manual/source/glossary.md

   See [`nix-instantiate`](./command-ref/nix-instantiate.md), which produces a store derivation from a Nix expression that evaluates to a derivation.

   [instantiate]: #gloss-instantiate

+- [locking]{#gloss-locking}

+  In package management, *locking* is the concept or process of creating a lock file, which maps each mutable evaluation input to an immutable reference, so that future evaluations resolve to the same immutable versions rather than whatever the mutable references currently point to.

 - [Nix Archive (NAR)]{#gloss-nar}